gmlewis/bible-codes/TheLittleBook.md

 Therefore, understand the power you are to walk in my faithful in Christ, and my restrainer does restrain until the faithful in Christ are taken at which time there will be no restrainer to restrain the fallen ones any longer.
 At the time you are taken into the heavens so suddenly now my Church, my body, and even my bride; the fallen ones will be fully released without restraint in judgment on Secret Babylon and shortly thereafter, will the seals be loosed, and the trumpets will sound, and in time the vials of the wrath of Yahweh will be poured.
 Because the day of the Lord has come upon the earth and the times of Jacob's trouble have arrived, and who shall be able to stand?
 Therefore, it will so suddenly come to pass that the final separation will commence.
 And those who are ordained to eternal salvation will call on the name of Jesus the Nazarene to the end, and those of Israel who accept Yeshua HaMashiach as their true Messiah will be taken into the wilderness and hidden away from the wrath of Yahweh and the battle of that great day and from the dragon, beast, and false prophet.
 And in relative peace and safety will they be kept from harm and will be fed and cared for where they are hidden away and they shall not be found.

-I am Jesus the Christ who is ever calling the faithful in Christ ever closer in saving relationship with their Lord and redeemer who truly, truly cares for their souls.
+I am Jesus the Christ who is ever calling the faithful in Christ ever closer in saving relationship with their Lord and redeemer who truly, truly cares for their souls.
-I am Yeshua HaMashiach and I am calling Jacob to accept me as their true Messiah, for no other Messiah will Yahweh ever send.
+I am Yeshua HaMashiach and I am calling Jacob to accept me as their true Messiah, for no other Messiah will Yahweh ever send.
-I am he in whom the lamb of God and the Lion of the tribe of Judah are united forevermore because I am your Lord and redeemer and in righteousness I do come to judge and make war, and who can stand against the power of my might!
+I am he in whom the lamb of God and the Lion of the tribe of Judah are united forevermore because I am your Lord and redeemer and in righteousness I do come to judge and make war, and who can stand against the power of my might!

 433